 Born in Tijuana, Mexico, he graduated from Universidad del Noroeste with a degree in accounting.

-He and his wife, Benny, have three children, Paula, Oscar and Maria, and reside in Phoenix.
+He and his wife, Benny, have 3 children, Paula, Oscar and Maria, and reside in Phoenix.

 Spanish Radio Analyst

-Enters his first season as the lead analyst for D-backs Spanish radio broadcasts on KSUN.
+Is in his third season as the lead analyst for D-backs Spanish radio broadcasts on KSUN.

 Former right-handed pitcher played for the D-backs in 2010 and led the team in innings pitched (200.0) and starts (33) and tied for first in quality starts (15).